-Start building /e/ for a new device and become a maintainer.
+Start building /e/OS for a new device and become a maintainer.

 Maybe you have other suggestions, feel free to contact us!
 Send an email to email@example.com, with a clear subject line (like : ROM Developer Mediatek).

-Absolutely! /e/ was not made for geeks or power users, it’s designed to offer a credible and attractive alternative to the average user, with more freedom and a better respect of user’s data privacy compared to mobile operating systems offered by the worldwide duopoly in place.
+Absolutely! /e/OS was not made for geeks or power users, it’s designed to offer a credible and attractive alternative for the average user, with more freedom and a better respect of user’s data privacy compared to mobile operating systems offered by the worldwide duopoly in place.

 We really appreciate your involvement though.
 Your beta-testing and valuable feedback will help to make this alternative available to many more people who can’t do this sort of thing for themselves.

 No – we’re in beta stage at the moment.
-The system is pretty usable though, but use it at your own risk!
+The system is usable but proceed cautiously.

-Yes! we are almost ready to launch the first premium grade refurbished smartphones with /e/!
+Yes!
+We offer premium grade refurbished as well as new smartphones with /e/OS!
 Discover them here.